Skittles (sport): Guernsey

 In the Sarnia Skittles League of Guernsey, the teams are made up of six players playing five legs of three balls.
-Currently there are 25 teams playing across three leagues and each Team plays the others three times during the season.
 The season runs from September to April.

 Gloucestershire

 In the Tewkesbury and District Skittles League, teams consist of 10 players playing 8 hands each.
 The league runs from early September through to the following April.
 The league was formed in September 1960.
 Each game has 10 points available with two points available for the first, second and third leg with another four for the match result.
-The highest ever individual score is 99 scored by Dougy for the DM4s team at the Spartans caldron 17 April 2014.

 In the Stroud and District Skittle League, teams are made up of 10 players (Men's Sections) each having eight hands of three balls.
 In the Ladies Sections each team consists of eight players each having 10 hands of three balls.
 Games are played in two equal halves.
-The league runs from early September through to the following May.

-In the Cheltenham Skittles League, skittles is played with either a team of 12 (winter skittles) or six (summer skittles).
-Each player plays six hands of three balls.
-However, in Gloucester, the players play 10 hands of three balls, and a team is made up of 10 players.

 The Berkeley and District Skittles League was formed in 1957 and has in excess of 100 teams playing in seven divisions in a geographical area of around eight miles in diameter in the southern end of the county.
 Teams are made up of eight players and each player bowls eight hands of three balls.
 The pins (skittles) used in the League vary in size, but are between 9–10 in in height and 4–5 in in diameter at the widest (centre) point, and are either made of wood (traditionally sycamore or beech) or plastic.
 Balls are between 4.5–5 in in diameter and again are either made of wood (lignum vitae) or a composite rubber.
 Alleys, on which games are played, are between 30–55 ft in length and are generally of a wooden construction, although one alley is linoleum over a concrete base.
-The League runs from September through to the following April.